roni-kreinin/turtlebot4_manual/overview/quick_start.md

 ```

 - Your Raspberry Pi will reboot and connect to your WiFi network.
-- On your PC, run `ros2 topic list` to ensure that the Turtlebot4 is publishing its topics.
+- On your PC, run `ros2 topic list` to ensure that the TurtleBot 4 is publishing its topics.
 - Run `ros2 topic echo /ip` to read the new IP of the Raspberry Pi.
-On the Turtlebot4 Standard this will also be displayed on the screen.
+On the TurtleBot 4 Standard this will also be displayed on the screen.
-- You can now SSH into the Turtlebot4's Raspberry Pi at the new IP and begin using it.
+- You can now SSH into the TurtleBot 4's Raspberry Pi at the new IP and begin using it.

 ```bash
 ssh ubuntu@xxx.xxx.xxx.xxx